amrdesai/csharp-qna/README.md

 ```

 ## Constructor
 A constructor is a special method that is used to initialize objects.
 The advantage of a constructor, is that it is called when an object of a class is created.
-It can be used to set initial values for fields
+It can be used to set initial values for fields.
 #### Example
 ```c#
 // Create a Person class